Central American snapping turtle: Diet

 The Central American snapping turtle hunts by luring its prey with four to six barbels around the mouth, as well as wriggling its tongue, while it sits motionless underwater with its mouth agape.
 The turtle randomly moves its barbels and tongue to appear to be small worms, attracting prey closer; when in striking-range, the turtle suddenly catches its prey with lightning-fast accuracy.
 It is believed to be an omnivore that forages for an assortment of prey, including crabs, frogs, fish, and shrimp, as well as some plant material.

 Conservation

 In the last 30 years, C. rossignonii experienced a 30% population decline.
 It is threatened by habitat loss and overharvesting for food by poorer communities, who are indiscriminate in the turtle species they harvest.
 Although protected by law in México and Guatemala, these laws are not enforced accurately or evenly, and this snapping turtle is still being pursued.
 A captive breeding program has been established in order to help the species gain population.
+On July 9 2026, the Central American snapping turtle was evaluated as Near Threateneded and its populations are starting to be decreasing by the IUCN Red List.